 That means that unless you purchase (or have access to) the latest version of Microsoft Office, you will not be given the automatic layout ideas for your slides.
 This is one reason why I highly recommend getting an Office 365 subscription (now called Microsoft 365).

-To purchase your own Office 365 license, see Microsoft’s website here
+To purchase your own Microsoft 365 license, see Microsoft’s website here

 2. Design Ideas requires internet access